Top Tent Camping near Belton Lake

 Looking for the best options for tent camping near Belton Lake?
 The Dyrt helps you find campsites with tent camping near Belton Lake.
 Search nearby tent campsites or find top-rated spots from other campers.

-Dana Peak Campground is located on a peninsula on the shoreline of Stillhouse Hollow Lake in central Texas.
-The lake offers a wide variety of recreation opportunities, including water sports, hiking, biking, horseback riding, picnicking, large group pavilions, hunting, fishing and more.
-The facility is one of only two reservable campgrounds on the lake and often fills up on weekends during summer.
+Stillhouse Park is a day use area that has two reservable group pavilions along the shore of Stillhouse Hollow Lake in central Texas.
+With activities such as picnicking, swimming, basketball and fishing, the park is popular for family gatherings and other large group events.
 Stillhouse Hollow Lake was created by the U.S. Army Corps of Engineers with the construction of Stillhouse Hollow Dam in 1968.
 The 6,430-acre lake is located 16 miles upstream of the confluence of the Lampasas and Leon Rivers, which flow into the Little River.

 With 58 miles of shoreline, Stillhouse Hollow Lake is an often uncrowded haven for boaters and fishermen.
-The campground has a four-lane boat ramp, and visitors who do not have motor boats, canoes or kayaks can rent them nearby.
-Families can enjoy soaking up the sun, swimming at the beach or exploring the Dana Peak Trails (located just outside the main entrance to the park) by foot, bike or horseback.
-Birding is a favorite pastime for many visitors with hawks, Great Blue herons, ducks, geese, many species of songbirds, bobwhite quail, Rio Grande turkey and even an occasional bald eagle, yielding year-round opportunities for bird sightings.
+Those who do not have motor boats, canoes or kayaks can rent them nearby.
+A variety of land-based activities are also offered, such as volleyball, basketball and horseshoes.
+Birding is a favorite pastime for many visitors.
+Hawks, great blue herons, ducks, geese, many species of songbirds, bobwhite quail, Rio Grande turkey and even an occasional bald eagle visit the lake area, yielding year-round opportunities for bird sightings.

-Aside from two campgrounds and a nearby day-use park, very little of the lakeshore is developed.
-The edges consist of rocky beaches and sandy bluffs.
-Much of the lake area is forested, though the campground is mostly grassy, flat and open with little to no shade.
-Most campsites are right along the water's edge; others are within a short walk.
+Aside from the park and two nearby campgrounds, very little of the lakeshore is developed.
+It has rocky beaches and sandy bluffs along the edges, and much of it is forested.
+Stillhouse Park has grassy, open areas interspersed with trees.
 The lake has noticeably clear and deep water inhabited by largemouth bass, smallmouth bass and channel catfish.
-A man-made wetland was constructed on the south shore of the lake, providing an additional 10 acres of wildlife habitat in the area.
+A man-made wetland was constructed on the south shore of the lake, providing an additional 10 acres of wildlife habitat in the lake area.

 $120 / night